The Brain-Based Boss

 As a direct result of that presentation, we’ve got our recruitment brand together by hiring recruitment agencies, introducing a new pay scale with more room for advancement, and we’re shortly going to complete a renovation of the office so that we look the part.

 Based on your example of the Hawkes Bay telco setting up an international exchange programme to help motivate and keep their Gen Y employees, I’m off to London in a couple of days to set up an office there.
 As well as being a great incentive to work at Keedup, it will solve multiple problems we’ve had in Auckland staffing our night shift.
 The power of this idea has already been demonstrated, with one excellent employee deciding to stay with us rather than accept another job offer at higher pay because she found the idea of working in London so exciting.

-There are numerous other measures being taken with regards to office culture, giving regular feedback and making the company more inclusive in day to day operations.
+There are numerous other measures being taken with regard to office culture, giving regular feedback, and making the company more inclusive in day-to-day operations.

-I am a chronic sceptic of business seminars and the slightly evangelical feel that many of them have.
-Your presentation was focused on practical ideas from the real world, and all the better for it.
+I am a chronic skeptic of business seminars and the slightly evangelical feel that many of them have.
+Your presentation was focused on practical ideas from the real world and all the better for it.
 Thanks for the effort you put in to make it that way, and thanks also to Andy Martin at the BNZ for making sure I got there.

 PS, please feel free to use this by way of an endorsement"

 Click here to read an article in the National Business Review 8/02/13 citing my book, "...should be compulsory reading for everybody - not just the HR dept."

 Review - Employment Today March / April 2013